devversion/ng-trello/docs/step-2.md

 as a `sidenav` in Angular Material.
 The drawer will be provide a way for users to switch between different pages.
 In our case there are no real pages yet, but we will talk about the `sidenav` links in the upcoming steps.

-In order to start with a simple `sidenav` that also comes with a Material Design app bar, which is also known as `toolbar`, we can either use an Angular Material schematic, or create the layout on our own.

-For those who want to use the Angular CLI.
-Yust run the following command in the project:
+We'll start with a simple `sidenav` that comes with a Material Design toolbar.
+We can use a schematic or create the layout ourselves.
+For those who want to use the Angular CLI, just run the following command in the project:

 ```bash
 ng generate @angular/material:nav drawer
 ```

 This generates a simple navigation layout consisting of a `drawer` and a toolbar.
-Note that the schematic also created logic to automatically show the `drawer` in a responsive way.
+Note that the schematic also created some logic to automatically show the `drawer` in a responsive way.
 For this, the schematic takes advantage of the `@angular/cdk/layout` utility.

 ---

-Doing it manually is more time consuming, but helps you developing a feeling for Angular Material components and the Angular component devkit.
+Doing it manually is more time consuming, but helps you developing a feeling for working with Angular Material components and the Angular Component Dev Kit.

 First, we need to create a new component that includes the `drawer` and `toolbar`.
 Therefore you need to create the following files: